Post job

 A marketing manager/project manager's background is also an important factor in determining whether they'll be a good fit for the position.
 For example, marketing manager/project managers from different industries or fields will have radically different experiences and will bring different viewpoints to the role.
 You also need to consider the candidate's previous level of experience to make sure they'll be comfortable with the job's level of seniority.

-This list provides information on the salaries of different marketing manager/project manager roles.
+This list shows salaries for various types of marketing manager/project managers.

 Marketing Manager/Project ManagerAdvertising, promotions, and marketing managers plan programs to generate interest in products or services.
 They work with art directors, sales agents, and financial staff members.$26-52